 A Plot Holder is a member of the Garden Group who has shared or full responsibility for gardening at least one garden plot within a Community Garden.
-Plot Holder Agreements should be created between the society (Garden Group) and residents who wish to garden on your site.
+Plot Holder Agreements should be created between the Garden Group and residents who wish to garden on your site.
 If you assign a garden bed to a resident for the season, this Plot Holder Agreement will help share your rules and procedures to the resident who wishes to garden at your site.
-Examples of these agreements can be provided to you if needed.